top of page

 4. The Final Outcome.

-This Section deals with the last of those Stages, the Final Outcome.
+This Section deals with the last of those Stages, The Final Outcome.

 Afterall, the aim of the game is to Win.